EliaTogni/Univault/Classes/Simulation.md

 To answer at the question "what is the value of this parameter $\Theta$ of my random variable $X$?", we have always looked at the simulation model as a random variable and what we typically did was to run it $n$ times and to get $n$ values $x_1, \dots, x_n$.
 Then, these $n$ values were given to some estimators $g()$ which would produce $\overline{\Theta}$, our approximation.

-What are we trying to do now is to use $n$ values

-We do it using the empirical cumulative distribution function.
-We sort the $N$ values and we place them in a histogram.
+We rebuild the cumulative distribution function using the empirical cumulative distribution function.
+We sort the $n$ values and we place them in a histogram.

 immagine histo